iafisher/blog/2024-05-proposal-english-typechecker.md

 # Proposal: A type-checker for English prose
 I would like to have a command-line tool that checks the *grammatical correctness* of English-language prose.
 Such a tool could be run on code documentation as part of a pre-commit pipeline, on blog posts before publication, or anywhere else that the automated checking of English grammar is desirable.
-What I have in mind has a similar interface to [Vale](https://vale.sh/), but while Vale is a *linter* that catches *stylistic* errors, I want a *type-checker* that catches *grammatical* errors.^[Vale also catches some grammatical and spelling errors, but fundamentally it is a tool for matching style rules to text, not for comprehensive grammatical analysis.]
+What I have in mind has a similar interface to [Vale](https://vale.sh/), but while Vale is a *linter* that catches *stylistic* errors, I want a *type-checker* that catches *grammatical* errors.[^1]

 I believe that the best way to write such a tool is using a rule-based approach – meaning that it will have pre-programmed and explicit knowledge of English grammar.
 Let's call this a *rules engine*.